-- Decide how you’re going to move forward: Once you get a sense of the kind of creature you’re dealing with, you’ll need to decide how you can move forward with them in a way that’s most healthy for you.
+2. Decide how you’re going to move forward: Once you get a sense of the kind of creature you’re dealing with, you’ll need to decide how you can move forward with them in a way that’s most healthy for you.
 Of course, the level of thought and effort that you put into it will depend on how important the relationship is to you and how much you value it.
 For instance, you’d probably put in more effort in a family relationship than you would with an acquaintance.
 You could start out by having an honest conversation with them about how you feel.
 If they respond favorably, don’t be too quick to let them off the hook.
 Continue to observe their behavior and hold them accountable for their actions.
 If they don’t improve, you’ll have to resort to building boundaries or cutting them out of your life.
 Every relationship is different and depends on a lot of unspoken nuances – only you would know what would be best way to proceed.
 No matter what you choose to do, have the strength to follow through and stick with it.
-This article provides more ideas on how to determine your future interactions with a toxic person.

 Removing toxic people from your life is akin to removing weeds from the garden of your life.
 Engaging in this practice will give you more space for planting seeds of love that could potentially blossom in nurturing and loving relationships and friendships that can last for a lifetime!